 For each point of magic the character has, the player must choose one spell of that colour.
-However, the player may only choose a level 2 or 3 spell if his character has 2 or 3 magic points of the appropriate colour.

 Note: players with spell casting characters should choose their spells very carefully - whilst it may be nice to have a powerful level 3 spell, taking one or 2 lower level spells offers more flexibility.